Create modules in Windows PowerShell scripts

 Completed

 You can create modules to store functions and share those functions among scripts.
 After you put your functions into modules, they're discoverable just as cmdlets are.
-Also, like the modules included with Windows, the modules you create load automatically when a function is required.
+Like the built-in Windows modules, your modules also load automatically when a function is required.

 Note